1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Napier marched to Hyderabad and took control after Miani.

-59. The second major battle after Miani was:
+59. The second major battle after Miani was__________.

 A) Battle of Multan